Two of the most common wood finishes are polyurethane and acrylic. So, what’s the difference between them?

-Polyurethane offers better moisture resistance than acrylic paint.
-Since polyurethane dries harder than acrylic paint, it’s difficult for water to penetrate the polyurethane coating.
-Also, when dry, polyurethane produces a glossy sheen that repels moisture, so it’s even more difficult for water to pass through.
+Polyurethane offers better moisture resistance than acrylic paint because it dries harder and it’s difficult for water to penetrate its coating.
+Also, when dry, it produces a glossy sheen that repels moisture, so it’s even more difficult for water to pass through.

-Acrylic paint isn’t as moisture resistant as polyurethane.
-Since acrylic paint is dissolved in water, it will start to show signs of damage if exposed to high moisture content for long periods.
+Acrylic paint isn’t as moisture-resistant.
+Since it is dissolved in water, the paint will start to show signs of damage if exposed to high moisture content for long periods.

 The Type of Finish

-Polyurethane offers a slick and smooth glossy sheen when dry.
-The sheen makes the wood reflective as the glossy top coat on the wood reflects light.
+Polyurethane offers a slick glossy finish when dry.
+The finish makes the wood reflective as the glossy top coat reflects light.

 The acrylic finish is not glossy or reflective.
-Acrylic paint offers a dry, textured, and sometimes colorful finish.
-Since acrylic paint is water-based, the finish can be thinned with water-based colors to make the finish colorful and attractive.
+The paint offers a dry, textured, and sometimes colorful finish.
+Since it is water-based, its finish can be thinned with water-based colors to make it colorful and attractive.

 So, acrylic paint offers more color and beauty, while polyurethane finish is glossy and hard.
-But, you can seal acrylic paint to make it more durable.
+But, you can seal the paint to make it more durable.

 Purpose and Usage

 Because of the hard and moisture-resistant finish, polyurethane is used over high-traffic surfaces.
-Polyurethane can be used over floors and surfaces such as patios, walkways, tabletops, desks, stairs, etc. Exterior polyurethane can be used outdoors because of the UV resistance formula.
+It can be used over floors and surfaces such as patios, walkways, tabletops, desks, stairs, etc. Its exterior type can also be used outdoors.

-Acrylic paint is used for low-traffic indoor surfaces such as drawers, cabinets, chairs, indoor furniture, etc. Acrylic paint will make indoor furniture appear attractive.
-You shouldn’t use acrylic paint outdoors because the finish isn’t strong enough to last.
+Acrylic paint is used for low-traffic indoor surfaces such as drawers, cabinets, chairs, indoor furniture, etc. The paint will make indoor furniture appear attractive.
+You shouldn’t use it outdoors because its finish isn’t strong enough to last.

 Cleaning and Maintenance

-It’s easier to clean and maintain polyurethane.
-That’s because polyurethane rarely attracts dust or filth since the finish is hard and glossy.
-Also, polyurethane can be wiped with water and solvents to remove stains and grease on the finish.
+It’s easier to clean and maintain polyurethane because its finish rarely attracts dust or filth since it is hard and glossy.
+Also, its finish can be wiped with water and solvents to remove stains and grease.

-You’ll be doing more cleaning with acrylic paint.
-Acrylic paint is textured and dry so it attracts more dust than polyurethane.
+You’ll be doing more cleaning with acrylic paint because its finish is textured and dry so it attracts more dust.
 Asides from this, acrylic paint can’t be wiped with solvents.
-To clean acrylic paint with a solvent, you’ll need to thin the solvent first.
+To clean it with a solvent, you’ll need to thin the solvent first.
 Also, the solvent must be water-based.

 Which Finish Do You Need?

-Here are a few factors to consider when choosing between polyurethane varnish and acrylic paint:
+Here are a few factors to consider when choosing between these two finishes:

-If you need a finish that will last long, polyurethane is your pick.
+- Durability – If you need a finish that will last long, polyurethane is your pick.
 Since the finish is stronger, it can last about 10 years if properly applied and maintained.
-Acrylic paints will last about 5 years at best.